Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Your external database will open first and will show your report in print preview.

 Note: If your database is secured, then it will prompt for User ID and Password.
-You may try to open other objects: Form, Query, Macro & Table.
+You may try opening other objects: Form, Query, Macro & Table.

 Share: